Chapter 13: Guidelines to CBA Report Writing

 There are four aspects that should be clearly demonstrated within the body of report itself:

-Report Structure – General Aspects.
+Report structure – General aspects

-• Dot points are okay to use in a report – however you should not overuse dot points.
+- Dot points are okay to use in a report – however you should not overuse dot points.

-• Tables and figures are best to communicate numerical results (see Example 13.1 and 13.2).
+- Tables and figures are best to communicate numerical results (see Example 13.1 and 13.2).
 Ensure all tables and figures have captions and headings.
 Remember the basics from your statistics and quantitative methods courses!

-• Remember the basics of paragraph writing.
+- Remember the basics of paragraph writing.
 For some assistance, refer to this free online text by Williamson (2021).

-A general structure for a report includes the following components:
+The general structure for a report includes the following components:

 A report can also have additional sections to cover literature reviews, theoretical frameworks, list of figures, list of tables, and acronyms where appropriate.
 Only sections in the main body use headings and subheadings.
-The use of headings and subheadings is to provide a clear trajectory to the reader of your report.
+The use of headings and subheadings is to provide a clear trajectory for the reader of your report.

-Title Page
+Title page

 The title page should include the report title along with the details of the authors.

-Table of Contents
+Table of contents

-Report Structure – CBA Specific Aspects.
+Report structure – CBA specific aspects

-Executive Summary
+Executive summary

 An executive summary in the context of a CBA should be a non-technical summary of the overall scope and purpose of the report.
 Within the context of CBA, the executive summary should cover the project under consideration (and any alternatives), the approach to the analysis, the main results, and the final key recommendation.
 This section of the report is usually written last.

-The Main Body of the Report
+The main body of the report

 Remember that the main body of the report should use headings and subheadings that utilise numbering.
-In the context of a CBA there are key elements that should be covered in each section:
+In the context of a CBA, there are key elements that should be covered in each section:

-1. Introduction
+- Introduction

 The introduction is separate from the executive summary.
 The executive summary should give an overview of the whole report.

-1. Methodology or approach
+- Methodology or approach

 The methodology section will depend on the nature of your report.
 In the context of a CBA report, you should identify the approach to the CBA along with describing key variables and assumptions.
-Obviously, the approach to a private project appraisal would be different to the evaluation of a change in climate change policy or a healthcare intervention.
+Obviously, the approach to a private project financial appraisal would be different to the evaluation of a change in climate change policy or a healthcare intervention.
 However, there are some key components you should cover in this section:

 – Highlight how the impacts are predicted and then monetised as part of the CBA.